Skat (card game): Null game

 In a null game there is no trump suit, and in each suit the cards are ranked A-K-Q-J-10-9-8-7.

 The goal of a null game is for declarer not to take any tricks.
-If declarer takes a trick in a null game, he immediately loses and the game is scored right away.
+If declarer takes a trick in a null game, the game is immediately lost and scored.

 Conceding and claiming

-Declarer may, unilaterally, concede a loss while he is holding at least nine cards (i.e. before playing to the second trick).
+Declarer may, unilaterally, concede a loss while holding at least nine cards (i.e. before playing to the second trick).
 Afterwards approval of at least one defender is required.
 Defenders may concede at any time, but may be requested by declarer to complete the play (e.g. if declarer thinks that Schneider or Schwarz is still possible).

 Claiming of remaining tricks is possible as well, but for a defender only if she would be able to take the remaining tricks herself.

 A game in which the necessary trick points have been won can not be lost, regardless of claims.